boostercloud/booster/docs/README.md

 - CartItemChanged
 - StockMoved

-As with other Booster files, events have their directory:
+As with other Booster files, events have their own directory:

 ```text
 project-root